Terms of Service

 (c) EARLY TERMINATION AND EQUIPMENT RETURN FEES.
 If Practice participates in the PROVIDERs Merchant Card Processing Account (as described below) and the Practice terminates the Agreement at any time before the end of the Initial Term, Merchant will pay a termination fee of $299.00 in addition to the fee identified in 5(a) above.
 [To the extent that this termination fee exceeds the maximum termination fee permitted at law, then the termination fee assessed will be the maximum fee permitted by such law.
 In addition, if Merchant has accepted point of sale terminal equipment for use without any obligation to pay a purchase price or monthly lease amount, then Merchant agrees to return such equipment in good working order within 30 days of the expiration or termination of the Merchant Card Processing Agreement, then if such equipment is not returned as required, then Merchant will pay a separate non-return fee of $299.00.

 5. PCI DSS Compliance Administrative Services.
-If Practice engages PROVIDERs PCI DSS compliance administration services as part of the Services, then PROVIDER shall provide Practice offered by a Third Party Vendor insurer (a) up to two hundred thousand dollars ($200,000.00) in PCI data breach coverage at no additional cost to Practice, and Practice may elect to purchase additional data breach coverage at then-applicable premium rates; PROVIDER shall charge an additional fee in the amount of seventy-five dollars ($75.00) for remediation on PCI DSS compliance in the event of failure.
+If Practice engages PROVIDERs PCI DSS compliance administration services as part of the Services, then PROVIDER shall provide Practice offered by a Third Party Vendor insurer (a) up to five hundred thousand dollars ($500,000.00) in PCI data breach coverage at no additional cost to Practice, and Practice may elect to purchase additional data breach coverage at then-applicable premium rates; PROVIDER shall charge an additional fee in the amount of seventy-five dollars ($75.00) for remediation on PCI DSS compliance in the event of failure.
 As a condition to receiving any data breach insurance through PROVIDER, Practice will represent and warrant to, and covenant with, PROVIDER, that Practice will not make any material misstatements or omissions in providing any information relating to such insurance, and that Practice will comply at all times with, and be bound by, the terms and requirements of such insurance coverage as set forth by the insurer.
 The terms and provisions of any data breach insurance certificate and/or policy issued to Practice shall supersede any contrary terms set forth in the Agreement.